 - Show them the start button, let them press it.
 If you have to press another button in between explain why you’re doing that.

 Even if you have to handle step 4 yourself they can learn how to do the rest and give themselves a sense of accomplishment that they can do it!

-Then go over it with them again with this printable, step by step, so they understand that if they follow the list they will learn a very important life skill which is to do their own laundry.
+Go over it with them again with this printable, step by step.
+Make sure they understand that if they follow the list they will learn a very important life skill which is to do their own laundry.

 It is important to involve your children in tedious life skills they will need to do the rest of their lives like laundry, loading the dishwasher, setting the table, vacuuming, etc…..
-We only have 18 years or so with them in the house and not only do they need to learn them to be on their own, but in our house everyone contributes!
+We only have 18 years or so with them in the house and not only do they need to learn them to be on their own.
+In our house everyone contributes!

 Start teaching your kids how to do laundry during National Laundry Day on April 15th and make it a stain fighting partayyyyy! 😉

-Now that you’ve got that tackled it is time to focus on odors and all® Odor Relief and POWERCORE™ are ready for those!
+Now that you’ve got that tackled it is time to focus on odors.
+Odor Relief and POWERCORE All are ready for those!